WA9ONY/Pico-RP2040/README2.md

 <p align="center">
 <img width="960" height="540" src="/Images/I2Cnak960.png">
 </p>

+The above screen shot shows the Raspberry Pi Pico I2C controller is requesting to write to the Sparkfun SerLED I2C slave at address 114.
+The Sparkfun SerLED responded with a not acknowledge.
+If the  Sparkfun SerLED I2C slave did not understand the request an automatic not acknowledge is the default response if the slave does nothing.

 + Both the Raspberry Pi Pico development board and the Sparkfun SerLED are 3.3 V devices.
 Therefore, the two I2C lines SDA and SCL have pull up resistors to 3.3 V.
 + Oscilloscope channel 2 (blue) is attached to the I2C SDA line.
 The oscilloscope measures SDA high to be 2.24 V which is close to the 3.3 V..